 Janet Loxterman, Ph.D.

-- Post Doctoral Fellow - Washington Department of Fish and Wildlife, Olympia, WA.
+2002-2003, Postdoctoral fellow, Washington Department of Fish and Wildlife, Fish Conservation Genetics Unit, Olympia, WA

 My main research interests involve the combination of population genetics with conservation biology and ecology.
 Specifically, I am interested in the application of molecular genetic techniques to questions of conservation and ecological importance.
 I have worked with a variety of vertebrate species from both aquatic and terrestrial ecosystems.